bitwarden/help/_articles/login-with-sso/oidc-okta.md

 ---
 This article contains **Okta-specific** help for configuring Login with SSO via OpenID Connect (OIDC).
 For help configuring Login with SSO for another OIDC IdP, or for configuring Okta via SAML 2.0, see [OIDC Configuration]({{site.baseurl}}/article/configure-sso-oidc/) or [Okta SAML Implementation]({{site.baseurl}}/article/saml-okta/).

-Configuration involves working simultaneously within the Bitwarden [Business Portal]({{site.baseurl}}/article/about-business-portal/) and the Okta Admin Portal.
+Configuration involves working simultaneously within the Bitwarden Web Vault and the Okta Admin Portal.
 As you proceed, we recommend having both readily available and completing steps in the order they're documentated.

-## Open the Business Portal
+## Open SSO in the Web Vault

-If you're coming straight from [OIDC Configuration]({{site.baseurl}}/article/configure-sso-oidc/), you should already have an **Organization ID** created and SSO **Enabled**.
-If you don't, follow [steps 1 and 2 of that document]({{site.baseurl}}/article/configure-sso-oidc/) and return to this document.
+If you're coming straight from [OIDC Configuration]({{site.baseurl}}/article/configure-sso-oidc/), you should already have an [Organization ID created]({{site.baseurl}}/article/configure-sso-oidc/#step-1-enabling-login-with-sso).
+If you don't refer to that article to create an Organization ID for SSO.

-Open your [Business Portal]({{site.baseurl}}/article/about-business-portal/) and navigate to the SSO Configuration screen:
+Navigate to your Organization's **Manage** &rarr; **Single Sign-On** screen:

 {% image sso/sso-oidc1.png OIDC Configuration %}